Gaius-Augustus/BRAKER/README.md

     -   Ter-Hovhannisyan, V., Lomsadze, A., Chernoff, Y.O. and Borodovsky, M. (2008).
 Gene prediction in novel fungal genomes using an ab initio algorithm with unsupervised training.
 Genome research, pages gr--081612, 2008.

--   If BRAKER was executed with RNA-Seq information or with information from proteins of remote homology, then GeneMark-EX was used; cite:
+-  If BRAKER was run with proteins of unknown phylogenetic distance (--epmode or --etpmode), please cite all tools that are used by the ProtHint pipeline to generate hints:

+    -   Bruna, T., Lomsadze, A., Borodovsky, M. (2020) GeneMark-EP and -EP+: automatic eukaryotic gene prediction supported by spliced aligned proteins.
+Preprint on bioarXive at doi: <https://doi.org/10.1101/2019.12.31.891218 >.

+    -   Buchfink, B., Xie, C., Huson, D.H.
+(2015).
+Fast and sensitive protein alignment using DIAMOND.
+Nature Methods 12:59-60.

-    -   Lomsadze, A., Burns, P.D. and Borodovsky, M. (2014).
-Integration of mapped RNA-Seq reads into automatic training of eukaryotic gene finding algorithm.
-Nucleic Acids Research, 42(15):e119.
+    -   Lomsadze, A., Ter-Hovhannisyan, V., Chernoff, Y.O. and Borodovsky, M. (2005).
+Gene identification in novel eukaryotic genomes by self-training algorithm.
+Nucleic Acids Research, 33(20):6494--6506.

+    -   Iwata, H., and Gotoh, O. (2012).
+Benchmarking spliced alignment programs including Spaln2, an extended version of Spaln that incorporates additional species-specific features.
+Nucleic acids research, 40(20), e161-e161.

+    -   Gotoh, O., Morita, M., Nelson, D. R. (2014).
+Assessment and refinement of eukaryotic gene structure prediction with gene-structure-aware multiple protein sequence alignment.
+BMC bioinformatics, 15(1), 189.

 -   If BRAKER was executed with RNA-Seq alignments in bam-format, then SAMtools was used, cite: